ghedb/monsplit/README.md

 If the publish fails, the sent boolean remains false.
 A periodic task can come back and reprocess any events that are still unsent.
-This allows for a fairly atomic databse/kafka operations
+This allows for fairly high consistency distributed transactions.